taldata/izun/ERD.md

    - Each division can have multiple routes
    - Each route belongs to exactly one division

+2. **COMMITTEE_TYPES → VAADOT** (One-to-Many)
+   - Each committee type can have multiple meeting instances
+   - Each meeting belongs to exactly one committee type

-2. **HATIVOT → VAADOT** (One-to-Many, Optional)
+3. **HATIVOT → VAADOT** (One-to-Many)
-   - Each division can have multiple committees
+   - Each division can host multiple committee meetings
-   - Committees can optionally belong to a division
+   - Each meeting belongs to exactly one division

-3. **VAADOT → EVENTS** (One-to-Many)
+4. **VAADOT → EVENTS** (One-to-Many)
-   - Each committee can schedule multiple events
+   - Each committee meeting can schedule multiple events
-   - Each event belongs to exactly one committee
+   - Each event belongs to exactly one committee meeting

-4. **MASLULIM → EVENTS** (One-to-Many)
+5. **MASLULIM → EVENTS** (One-to-Many)
    - Each route can participate in multiple events
    - Each event involves exactly one route

-5. **VAADOT → EXCEPTION_DATES** (Many-to-One, Optional)
+6. **VAADOT → EXCEPTION_DATES** (Many-to-One, Optional)
-   - Committees can be linked to exception dates when affected
+   - Committee meetings can be linked to exception dates when affected
-   - Exception dates can affect multiple committees
+   - Exception dates can affect multiple committee meetings

 6. **EXCEPTION_DATES** (Referenced by VAADOT)
    - Table for managing non-working dates